 Dual Credit courses offer students the opportunity to get high school and college credit simultaneously.
 All Brook Hill Dual Credit courses are taken on our campus, are taught by Brook Hill faculty, and can be taken to receive college credit at Tyler Junior College or Colorado Christian University.
-If taken to receive both high school and college credit, the course will appear on your Brook Hill transcript and TJC or CCU transcript.
+All dual credit courses will appear on your Brook Hill transcript as "DC" meaning they are taught at the college level.

-A student can take any Dual Credit course at Brook Hill and choose not to pursue the college credit through TJC or JC.
+A student can take any Dual Credit course at Brook Hill and choose not to pursue the college credit through TJC or CCU.
 In this case, the course would count ONLY for high school credit and would appear ONLY on the high school transcript.
-The course is documented on the high school transcript as a "college level" course regardless of whether the student pursues college credit through TJC or CCU.
+To receive college credit a student must register with the college, meet the college's requirements, and pay tuition to the college.